JADE-V-V/JADE/docs/source/api/general.rst

 Operations for the post-processing of benchmark run results are handled by the ``postprocessing.py`` module.
-All objects representing outputs of a benchmark run must be a child of the abstract class :ref:`abstractoutputob`.
-These classes always include an :ref:`mcnpoutputob` which collect the results coming from the parsers of the different MCNP outputs.
+All objects representing outputs of a benchmark run must be a child of the abstract class AbstractOutput.
+These classes always include an MCNPoutput which collect the results coming from the parsers of the different MCNP outputs.